TH3ndr1/flashcards/docs/project-documentation v3.md

 The application's functionality is divided into two main modes:

 *   **Prepare Mode:** Encompasses all aspects of content creation, organization, and setup.
 This includes managing decks, creating/editing individual cards, managing tags, creating/editing Study Sets ("Smart Playlists"), and using the AI Flashcard Generator.
 *   **Practice Mode:** Focuses entirely on the active learning and review process using the prepared content.
-This includes initiating study sessions (via decks, tags, playlists, or global review), interacting with flashcards (flipping, grading), and leveraging the SRS scheduling.
+This includes initiating study sessions (via decks, tags, playlists, or global review), interacting with flashcards (flipping, grading), and leveraging the SRS scheduling based on the chosen Study Mode (Learn or Review) and algorithm setting.

 This conceptual separation guides the UI navigation and feature organization.